OUR 1991 FOUNDERS

 Mescalero Apaches, believed to have migrated from an

-today as Southern New Mexico and Northern Mexico.
-This
+as Southern New Mexico and Northern Mexico.
+This settlement

-settlement took place around 1541 and made the
+took place around 1541 and made the Mescaleros the first

 1860-1870

-areas of the Rio Grande, settled on the western
+of the Rio Grande, settled on the western foothills of the

-later, refugees from Socorro, New Mexico founded the
+Tularosa.
+Seven years later, refugees from Socorro, New

-community of La Luz, just south of Tularosa.
-These two
+Mexico founded the community of La Luz, just south of

-groups lived in adobe huts, grew a variety of fruits
+Tularosa.
+These two groups lived in adobe huts, grew a

-and vegetables, and raised cattle, sheep, and horses.
+variety of fruits and vegetables, and raised cattle, sheep,

 1870-1899

-opportunities brought the first Anglo settlers to the
+brought the first Anglo settlers to the Tularosa Basin.

-until 1897, when the El Paso and Northeastern Railway
+not take place until 1897, when the El Paso and Northeastern

-up to the proposed resort of Cloudcroft, and the
+the proposed resort of Cloudcroft, and the Alamogordo Lumber

 |